-With just two players people tend to think tennis betting is 100% efficient, which is of course wrong!
+With just two players people tend to think tennis betting strategy is 100% efficient, which is of course wrong!

 It may be correct from a long-term punting point of view, but with the use of a betting exchange there are plenty of tennis trading strategies that’ll make you a few quid (low-risk).

 In this post, we’re taking a deeper dive into tennis trading strategies to get you going, or at least thinking in the right way.

 - 2: Natural compression points.